 Head of Defence Programme at Istituto Affari Internazionali

-Assistant Secretary General for Emerging Security Challenges at NATO
+Assistant Secretary General, Emerging Security Challenges at NATO

 Ambassador Stefano Stefanini